 - The secondary portion focuses on the intent of the intimidator.
 Intent could further categorised into two subcategories:

-- Intent that alarms the threatened victim
+- Intent alarming the threatened victim

 Essentials of Criminal Intimidation

-- The threat of injury to the victim
+- Threat of injury to the victim

-- The threat of injury or harm to the victim’s body, reputation or property.
+- The threat of injury or harm to the victim’s body, reputation, or property.

-- The threat of injury or harm to any person or such person’s body, reputation or property in which victim has vested interest
+- The threat of injury or harm to any person or such person’s body, reputation, or property in which victim has vested interest

 - Threat intended to alarm the victim.